 The Royal Academy’s exhibition, which runs 7 January–15 April 2018; will include 3 works on loan from the Louvre (two painted by Titian, and one of Van Dyck’s portraits of Charles I), while the Prado is lending five works.
 Other works will be assembled from the National Gallery and the Royal Collection.
 The exhibition also features what co-curator Per Rumberg has described as “arguably the most extraordinary set of tapestries ever made in England”.

 In celebration of this landmark event in art history, we are holding an exclusive Charles I study day on Tuesday 27th March, with lectures by three esteemed experts providing further insight into this fascinating period of history.

-The day includes lectures from the exhibition curators, Dr Per Rumberg, Curator at the Royal Academy, and Dr Desmond Shawe-Taylor, Surveyor of The Queen’s Pictures, as well as historian Leanda de Lisle, author of the forthcoming book White King: Charles I – Traitor, Murderer, Martyr.
+The day includes lectures from the exhibition curators, Dr Per Rumberg, Curator at the Royal Academy, and Dr Desmond Shawe-Taylor, Surveyor of The Queen’s Pictures, as well as historian Leanda de Lisle, author of book White King: Charles I – Traitor, Murderer, Martyr, which has already received rave reviews.
 The talks will take place in the historic Society of Antiquaries (one of the five Learned Societies based at Burlington House), followed by a two-course lunch at a nearby restaurant and an afternoon visit of the exhibition, where the speakers will be on hand.

 By Miles Rowland, Digital Marketing Assistant